11 bad driving habits you should ditch right now

 engine oil

-There are no hard and fast rules here, but improvements in engine and oil technology mean service intervals for cars have become far less frequent.
+There are no hard and fast rules here, but improvements in engine and oil technology mean service intervals for cars have become less frequent over time.

 The most stressed, high-performance engines could need fresh oil as frequently, or in some cases even more so, than every 5,000 miles – but some modern cars can cover several times that distance.